 One thing about our village that has always impressed me is the unbelievably delicious food made in the local kitchens.
 Whether it’s the pizzeria, the central bar, or a private home, the standards are consistently high.
 Butter and sage topped gnocchi that melt in your mouth, tomato and pine nut drenched ravioli filled with fresh local sheep’s milk ricotta and nettles picked in the fields that morning, handmade pappardelle noodles dressed in a rich ragu made with wild boar from the mythic oak forest of the Colline Metallifere, heavenly tiramisu golden with the eggs of local hens.
 I knew what it was like to eat in Radicondoli, but now that I was writing a book, I decided to get in behind the scenes and find out HOW this food was made.

-As I got to know the people who had come and their reasons for making the trip, I realized that the success of this cooking school was rooted in a shared nostalgia for a way of life that is not only missing in most of America, but which is fast disappearing even from Italy—a culture built around community and homegrown, homemade foods enjoyed with family and friends.
-Il Campo is so much more than a cooking school–it is a doorway into the past, an immersion into a living, breathing way of life that is fundamentally different from our own, and from which there is an abundance to learn, to harvest, and bring home.
-And I hope that those who come will take Il Campo “the field,” home with them and create their own little piece of paradise wherever they go.
+As I got to know the people who came during the first season, in May 2010, and their reasons for making the trip, I realized that the success of this cooking school was rooted in a shared nostalgia for a way of life that is not only missing in most of America, but which is fast disappearing even from Italy—a culture built around community and homegrown, homemade foods enjoyed with family and friends.
+Il Campo/Cucina is so much more than a cooking school–it is a doorway into the past, an immersion into a living, breathing way of life that is fundamentally different from our own, and from which there is an abundance to learn, to harvest, and bring home.
+And I hope that those who come will take il campo, “the field,” home with them and create their own little piece of paradise wherever they go.

 –Marlane Agriesti Miriello, Radicondoli (SI), Italia